Chapter 7

 Qualitative vs. quantitative

-Qualitative research also typically involves a smaller sample size than quantitative research (40 participants, as recommended by Nielsen Norman Group).
+Qualitative research also typically involves a smaller sample size than quantitative research.
+Nielsen Norman Group recommends 40 participants—see our full rundown of how many user testers you need for different research methods.

 Attitudinal vs. behavioral